Parul1099/HealthyFood/README.md

 # HealthyFood
+You can see the all code of the files in master.
 I developed a web application which gives the suggestion for the healthy diet to cure disease of any old age person.
 As we know that the problem statement is all about how we help sunuta sharma(65+ years old) to live a healthier and better life.
 So we all know that most of the old age people who is 65+ suffers from any one of the disease.